-Today while window shopping in Kuala Lumpur’s Sungei Wang Plaza in Bukit Bintang area, I was drawn to a shop selling Bird’s Nest.
+Today while window shopping in Kuala Lumpur, Malaysia’s Sungei Wang Plaza in the Bukit Bintang area, I was drawn to a shop selling Bird’s Nest.
 Curious about why there is a shop for Bird’s Nest I went closer and saw the price starting at RM 1500 (USD 380) for a Kilogram, wow!.
 That’s expensive.
 On Googling, I learned it is Edible Bird’s Nest and some exquisite varieties even cost USD 800.

 Needless to say, I didn’t buy the nest or tasted it as I am a vegetarian!